PDP alleges killings of its members in Ebonyi - Vanguard News

 The main opposition party also said some of its members and leaders in the state were being harassed and accused of phoney criminal acts by the All Progressives Congress, APC-led government in the state.

-“Similarly, on Friday, 4th of December 2020, three prominent supporters of PDP from Ugwulangwu in Governor Umahi’s own Local Government Area, was arrested on trump-up charges of being cultists.
+“Similarly, on Friday, 4th of December 2020, three prominent supporters of PDP from Ugwulangwu in Governor Umahi’s own Local Government Area, were arrested on trump-up charges of being cultists.

-“During a recent courtesy call on the Governor of Ebonyi State, Engr.
-Dave Umahi in Abakaliki by the Police Assistant Inspector General (AIG) Zone 9, Mr Okon, the governor openly and without any investigation, criminally accused prominent leaders of our party, including, Sen. Anyim Pius Anyim, Senator Sam Egwu, Chief Ali Odefa, Hon.
-Linus Okorie among others sponsors of banditry and violence in the State.
+“During a recent courtesy call on the governor of Ebonyi State, Engr.
+Dave Umahi in Abakaliki by the Police Assistant Inspector General (AIG) Zone 9, Mr. Okon, the governor openly and without any investigation, criminally accused prominent leaders of our party, including, Sen. Anyim Pius Anyim, Senator Sam Egwu, Chief Ali Odefa, Hon.
+Linus Okorie among others as sponsors of banditry and violence in the state.

 “These agents of APC government in Ebonyi State have also resorted to using the thugs to disrupt the meetings of our party as well as foist a reign of terror in the state, wherein thugs have taken over the streets and openly extort money from helpless motorists.

-“Only recently, a member of our Party, Barr.
-Amos Ogbonnaya, who refused to join Governor Umahi to the APC was abducted and later released with life-threatening injuries after much public outcry.
-He is still in the intensive care unit of the hospital.
+“Only recently, a member of our party, Barr.
+Amos Ogbonnaya, who refused to join Governor Umahi to the APC was abducted and later released with life threatening injuries after much public outcry.
+He is still in the intensive care unit of a hospital.

 He continued: “Our party further alerts Nigerians of Governor Umahi’s resort to labelling opposition voices in the state as cultists and terrorist elements as a ploy to victimize members of our party as well as incite federal security agencies against our leaders.